 —–> Big Scoots has plans for every blogger, from those building brand new blogs to those with websites bringing in 7-figures a year.
 For starting plans at competitive prices, click on their “WEB HOSTING” category to get more information.

 You can reach out to their customer service at any time with any questions, but starting with the smallest plan is perfect for a brand new site; you can scale up at any time as your content and traffic increase.

 After You Purchase Your Hosting

-Now it’s time to buy your domain name and set up your URL!
+Now it’s time to buy your domain name and set up your URL (be sure to choose a good name for your blog!.
 If you’ve already done that, it’s time to direct your name servers to your new hosting site.
 And then you can set up WordPress and get started.